orbisgis/h2gis/docs/dev/ST_GeometryTypeCode.md

 {% endhighlight %}

 ### Description
-Returns the OGC SFS <a href="http://www.opengeospatial.org/standards/sfs" target="_blank">version 1.2.1</a> of a Geometry.
+Returns the geometry type code from OGC SFS
+<a href="http://www.opengeospatial.org/standards/sfs" target="_blank">version 1.2.1</a>.
-This function does not take account of Z or M.
+This function does not take account of Z or M values.
 This function is not part of SFS.
 It is used in constraints.

 | Code |    Geometry  type   |